dineshravisa-crypto/hackathon15122025/api/README.md

    }
    ```
 3. Click **Send**
-4. Data will use the RAG retriever and answer based on his dialogue history
+4. AgentEasy will use the RAG retriever and answer based on his dialogue history

 ### Test 5: Web Search (if Tavily is configured)